Customizing cds build

 dynamically determines the build tasks from the CDS configuration and from the project context.
 See build task properties for a concrete list of the different build task types.

-If custom build tasks have been configured, all configured properties have precedence, which prevents the calculation of default values.
 For example, you want to configure the src folder and add the default models.
-To achieve this, do not define the model options in your build task.
+To achieve this, do not define the model option in your build task.
 That way, the model paths will still be dynamically determined, but the src folder is taken from the build task configuration.
 So you benefit from the automatic determination of models, for example, when adding a new external services, or when CAP is changing any built-in service configuration values.

 To control which tasks cds build